-10 point Productive Mental Health Ward healthcheck
+10 Point Productive Ward Healthcheck

-You should develop a baseline understanding of how your ward's existing processes reflect the Productive Mental Health Ward vision.
+You should develop a baseline understanding of how your ward's existing processes reflect the Productive Ward vision.

-This will give you a view on where you are starting out from and what rigorous processes you will need to develop for a Productive Mental Health Ward.
+This will give you a view on where you are starting out from and what rigorous processes you will need to develop for a Productive Ward.

-To do this use the 10 point Productive Mental Health Ward healthcheck tool available at:
+To do this use the 10 Point

-www.institute.nhs.uk/productive mentalhealthward
+Productive Ward Healthcheck tool

+available at:

+www.institute.nhs.uk/productiveward

 You need to set up a user account on the NHS Institute website and log in to access the Healthcheck tool.
-You need to set up one user account for each ward that is implementing the Productive Mental Health Ward.
+You need to ensure one account is set up per ward you are implementing the Productive Ward with.

-The tool will give a healthcheck score which will give you a tangible starting baseline to complement your measures.
-You should revisit it monthly to help track improvement.
-Do this along with your measures developed in the following measuring success section on p57.
+The tool will give a Healthcheck score which will give you a tangible starting baseline to complement your measures.
+You should re-visit it monthly to help track improvement.
+Do this along with your measures developed in the following Measuring Success section on p57.

-Ward baseline - direct care time
+Ward baseline - Direct Care Time

-One of the key themes of the Productive Mental Health Ward is the amount of time ward staff have to care for their patients.
+One of the key themes of the Productive Ward is the amount of time ward staff have to care for their patients.
 This is called direct care time.